Our study options

 - influencing the way that law enforcement, courts and criminal justice systems identify and manage offenders.

 Postgraduate research and clinical qualifications

-We provide postgraduate training opportunities to students leading to the Graduate Diploma in Forensic Psychology, Doctor of Psychology (Clinical and Forensic Psychology), and PhD.
+We provide postgraduate training opportunities to students leading to the Graduate Diploma in Forensic Psychology, Doctor of Psychology (Clinical and Forensic Psychology), and Doctor of Philosophy (PhD).

 Applying for PhD supervision

-To apply for supervision by one of our researchers, there is a two-step selection process:
+To apply for PhD supervision with one of our researchers at the CFBS, there is a two-step selection process.